 Peterborough Local Plan Review – consultation

 Peterborough City Council has published its draft local plan, which outlines how the area will grow to the year 2044.
 In reality it’s reviewed every five years so the current plan once approved will cover the city until around 2031.
-The current local Local Plan was adopted on 24 July 2019.
+The current local plan was adopted on 24 July 2019.

-• LP 62.31: A large industrial area in the protected ‘green wedge‘ zone to the south east of the village.
+• LP 62.29: A large industrial area in the protected ‘green wedge‘ zone to the south east of the village.

-• LP 56.4: 10 homes where the former chip shop was located next to the Blue Boar pub.
+• LP 56.40: 10 homes where the former chip shop was located next to the Blue Boar pub.

-• LP 56.5: 100 homes to the north of Eye Green adjacent to the Grade II* listed Northolm farmhouse.
+• LP 56.50: 100 homes to the north of Eye Green adjacent to the Grade II* listed Northolm farmhouse.

 The Peterborough Green Wedges are designated areas of protected green space around the city.
 They are part of the broader planning and environmental strategy to protect the natural landscape and prevent urban sprawl.
 It is an important buffer zone that separates urban development from swallowing up villages and protecting surrounding countryside and agricultural land, helping to maintain biodiversity, provide recreational spaces, and safeguard the character of villages.